Public Safety Comes From Community Investment

 We call on elected officials to support creating housing units that are accessible to the people who live in New Orleans, at prices they can afford, with non-discrimination policies that reduce the negative impacts of mass incarceration.

 Restorative Justice, Not Vengeance

 Over the past generation, police officers have become a regular part of school staff and school discipline has gravitated into the court system.
 Detention, intervention, and suspension have been replaced with expulsion and criminal charges, and narrowing the possibilities for teenagers.

 We call on elected officials to support separating schools and the criminal justice system, and to end disciplinary practices that resemble prisons.

 In our society liberty is the norm, and detention prior to trial should be carefully limited; and yet many people who are neither a flight risk nor immediate danger are held for an excessive amount, or no bail at all.
 Furthermore, people who are innocent are forced into paying for programs and monitoring in order to be released.
 This destroys lives and fills up our local jail, while providing profits for few.

 We call on elected officials to support an end to unaffordable bonds, forced programming, and prison profiteer influence.

-New Orleans is the global leader of mass incarceration.
+Louisiana is the global leader of mass incarceration.
 This only benefits industries that profit off of our people’s pain.
 Sentences are excessive at all levels, while parole releases are few, with only a few minutes of attention paid to the lives involved in each plea “negotiation.”